dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 There are many dependency injection containers available for .NET. .NET MAUI has in-built support for using <xref:Microsoft.Extensions.DependencyInjection> to manage the instantiation of views, view models, and service classes in an app. <xref:Microsoft.Extensions.DependencyInjection> facilitates building loosely coupled apps, and provides all of the features commonly found in dependency injection containers, including methods to register type mappings and object instances, resolve objects, manage object lifetimes, and inject dependent objects into constructors of objects that it resolves.
 For more information about <xref:Microsoft.Extensions.DependencyInjection>, see [Dependency injection in .NET](/dotnet/core/extensions/dependency-injection).

-At runtime, the container must know which implementation of the services are being requested in order to instantiate them for the requested objects.
+At runtime, the container must know which implementation of the dependencies are being requested in order to instantiate them for the requested objects.
 In the example above, the `ILoggingService` and `ISettingsService` interfaces need to be resolved before the `MainPageViewModel` object can be instantiated.
 This involves the container performing the following actions:

 - Deciding how to instantiate an object that implements the interface.
 This is known as *registration*.
 For more information, see [Registration](#registration).
 - Instantiating the object that implements the required interface and the `MainPageViewModel` object.
 This is known as *resolution*.
 For more information, see [Resolution](#resolution).

 Eventually, an app will finish using the `MainPageViewModel` object, and it will become available for garbage collection.
-At this point, the garbage collector should dispose of any short-lived interface implementations if other classes do not share the same instance.
+At this point, the garbage collector should dispose of any short-lived interface implementations if other classes do not share the same instances.

 ## Registration

 Before dependencies can be injected into an object, the types for the dependencies must first be registered with the container.
 Registering a type typically involves passing the container a concrete type, or an interface and a concrete type that implements the interface.

-There are two ways of registering types and objects in the container through code:
+There are two main approaches to registering types and objects with the container:

 - Register a type or mapping with the container.
 This is known as transient registration.
 When required, the container will build an instance of the specified type.
 - Register an existing object in the container as a singleton.
 When required, the container will return a reference to the existing object.